 The selection of tabs displayed on the Measurements palette depends on which items are active, and the display of any tab changes to fit the item or items that are active.
 The available tabs are as follows:

-Home tab: Contains often-used controls.
-Displays differently for text boxes, picture boxes, lines, and tables.
+• Home tab: Contains often-used controls.
+Displays differently for text boxes, picture boxes, lines, tables and group boxes.